VictorAndres20/nest-backend-generator/README.md

 # Database, Backend NestJS and Frontend React generator
 ------------------------------------------------------------------------------------------------------------------------------------------------

-- Use models_template.xlsx or a drawDB.io json file
-Models for database representation for ORM
+- Use drawDB.io json file or models_template.xlsx as database representation for ORM

 - In  a `.env` file update variable paths
 See `env-example` file